 From the example, it can be seen that the property’s Net Operating Income with no depreciation taken is $600k, while it is reduced to $500k with the inclusion of the depreciation expense line item.
 Assuming a 35% tax rate, the $100k in depreciation expense results in $35k of tax savings in one year alone.
 Over the course of a multi-year investment holding period, the savings can be significant.

-Given the obvious benefits of depreciation, it follows that a property owner has a strong incentive to maximize the amount of deductible depreciation that they can take in a given year.
-The IRS tax code allows for a property to be depreciated over 27.5 (apartments) or 39 years (other commercial assets).
+Given the obvious tax benefits of depreciation, it follows that a property owner has a strong incentive to maximize the amount of deductible depreciation that they can take in a given year.
+The IRS tax code allows for a property to be depreciated over 27.5 (apartments) or 39 years (other commercial properties).
 So, for example, if a property has a value of $10M, the owner could expense $256k per year ($10M / 39) in depreciation expense.
 But, the most experienced investors know that there is an advanced depreciation strategy called “Cost Segregation” that allows depreciation deductions to be accelerated, thereby maximizing the tax advantages from it.

 In a Cost Segregation study, an owner hires an outside expert to review all components of the property and “segregate” them into buckets, for which depreciation can be accelerated.
 For example, furniture, fixtures, carpeting, and window treatments can be classified as “Personal Property” and depreciated over 5 or 7 years.
 Or, sidewalks, paving, and landscaping can be classified as “Land Improvements” and depreciated over 15 years.
 In either case, the shorter time horizon allows the depreciation deductions to be maximized and allows the property’s overall tax liability to be reduced further.